 In the end, the offshore company gets paid for the delivered product – usually an app or a digital system.
 Currently, there are two offshore software development models when it comes to payments:

 A productive team delivers a product faster and in better quality.
-When the product is delivered in the time and materials model, the productive team delivers it not only faster, but also cheaper sometimes.
+When the product is delivered in the time and materials model, the productive team delivers it not only faster but also cheaper occasionally.

 Track time of employees

-Since Frederick Taylor, productivity was associated with time.
+Since Frederick Taylor, productivity has been associated with time.
+Today, monitoring productivity in remote offshore teams goes far beyond simple time measurement and includes data analysis, reporting, and real-time insights.
 And what is not measured cannot be optimized and counted.
 That’s why the client company needs to track the time of hired employees.

-Although it is a common practice to transfer the responsibility for time tracking on the vendor company, there are several advantages of providing the vendor with its own online timesheet system like Calamari:
+Although it is a common practice to transfer the responsibility for time tracking to the vendor company, there are several advantages to providing the vendor with its own online timesheet system like Calamari:

-• The data is secure – only selected employees can access the source data and only administrators can modify them.
-Also, there are logs available with clear information on the hour of access and actions done, so the risk of unauthorized changes is mitigated,
+- The data is secure – only selected employees can access the source data, and only administrators can modify them.
+There are logs available with clear information on the hour of access and actions done, so the risk of unauthorized changes is mitigated.

 Track time of projects